8 minute read

 Type:NETFLOW_V5 TimeReceived:1624986809 SequenceNum:17277 SamplingRate:0 SamplerAddress:192.168.50.13 TimeFlowStart:1624986807 TimeFlowEnd:1624986807 Bytes:1648 Packets:6 SrcAddr:10.129.2.9 DstAddr:10.128.2.7 Etype:2048 Proto:6 SrcPort:60638 DstPort:3000 InIf:8 OutIf:65533 SrcMac:00:00:00:00:00:00 DstMac:00:00:00:00:00:00 SrcVlan:0 DstVlan:0 VlanId:0 IngressVrfID:0 EgressVrfID:0 IPTos:0 ForwardingStatus:0 IPTTL:0 TCPFlags:24 IcmpType:0 IcmpCode:0 IPv6FlowLabel:0 FragmentId:0 FragmentOffset:0 BiFlowDirection:0 SrcAS:0 DstAS:0 NextHop:0.0.0.0 NextHopAS:0 SrcNet:0 DstNet:0 HasEncap:false SrcAddrEncap:<nil> DstAddrEncap:<nil> ProtoEncap:0 EtypeEncap:0 IPTosEncap:0 IPTTLEncap:0 IPv6FlowLabelEncap:0 FragmentIdEncap:0 FragmentOffsetEncap:0 HasMPLS:false MPLSCount:0 MPLS1TTL:0 MPLS1Label:0 MPLS2TTL:0, MPLS2Label: 0, MPLS3TTL:0 MPLS3Label:0 MPLSLastTTL:0 MPLSLastLabel:0 HasPPP:false PPPAddressControl:0

-Amazing! it’s gold information showing things like Source Address, destination address, the protocols, the macaddress, and tons of additional information!
+Amazing!
+It’s golden information showing things like source address, destination address, protocols, MAC addresses, and tons of additional information!

-Let’s take a deeper look on that useful info.
+Let’s take a deeper look at that useful info.

 Looking into the extracted network flows